Chapter 1 - Intro to NixOS

 Now we’ll define a NixOS Config.
 A NixOS config is a nix expression that instructs on how to build a system.
 This configures everything from the bootloader and kernel to the DE the system will run.

-We’ll make our flake export this NixOS config, allowing us to use it with the Nix CLI (like how nixpkgs
+We’ll make our flake export this NixOS config, allowing us to use it with the Nix CLI (like how nixpkgs exports python3).

-to represent your system’s name, you can set this to whatever you want, I’d recommend a kebab-case
+These steps will use the string YOURNAME to represent your system’s name, you can set this to whatever you want, I’d recommend a kebab-case string.

 -